The 6 best Cornwall beaches to visit in your motorhome or caravan

-How to find Summerleaze beach
+How to find Summerleaze Beach

 From Bideford: Take the A39 south, signed Camelford/Bude.
 At roundabout just after Stratton turn right onto A3072 to Bude.
 Follow signs for Town Centre then Summerleaze Beach.
 Summerleaze Long Stay Car Park (EX23 8HJ) is right by the beach.

-Where to eat near Summerleaze beach
+Where to eat near Summerleaze Beach

 Life’s a Beach, 16 Summerleaze Crescent, Bude EX23 8HN

-Nestled above Summerleaze beach close to the shoreline and with sunset views.
-This is a bar and restaurant with a takeaway option too, serving drinks and small bites up to full main meals.
+Nestled above Summerleaze Beach close to the shoreline and with sunset views.
+This is a bar and restaurant with a takeaway option, too, serving drinks and small bites up to full main meals.

 A popular beach, especially with families because of the expanse of soft sands and low waters.
-At low tide there is an large area of fine sand framed by cliffs and dunes.
+At low tide there is a large area of fine sand framed by cliffs and dunes.
 To one side of the beach are lots of rockpools, teeming with shrimps, crabs and small fish.

 The beach is set in an Area of Outstanding Natural Beauty with small, sheltered coves ideal for sunbathing.
 At the top of the beach are public toilets and a seasonal shop.
 The coast path above the beach provides memorable views to Trevose Head in one direction and Newquay in the other.